getsafepay/sfpy-react-native/README.md

         // these are the JWT and URL for Cardinal, provided by the payment API
         deviceDataCollectionJWT: "eys...f84",
         deviceDataCollectionURL: "https://centinelapistag.cardinalcommerce.com/V1/Cruise/Collect",
-        // this is the address of the customer
+        // this is the address of the customer (this is optional)
         street_1: "St 12",
         street_2: "",
         city: "Islamabad",